libretro/RetroArch/libretro-common/formats/chd/FORMAT.md

 differ only in this field, so one that ignores it decodes the other two to noise without noticing.

-The other two modes are described here and implemented, but have never decoded a real stream.
+**The FLAC mode is the one version 5 added.** The other two are what the codec used before that and what it still accepts for decode, so an image from before version 5 -- or one converted from such an image -- is what would exercise them.
+They are described here and implemented, but have never decoded a real stream.
 Both code each channel as deltas on the previous sample starting from zero -- raw big-endian pairs when the field is zero, or, when it is a length, that many bytes holding two trees whose symbols are the high and low halves of each delta.

 **In the FLAC mode each channel is a separate headerless single-channel stream**, not one interleaved stereo stream, and the samples are final